-The Edwin H. Mookini Library, completed in 1981, is located in the center of the Main Campus.
-The Edwin H. Mookini Library serves the University of Hawai'i at Hilo (UHH) and Hawai'i Community College (HawCC).
-Its primary mission is to support the academic programs of both institutions, under the supervision of the University of Hawai'i at Hilo University Librarian/Director.
+The Edwin H. Mookini Library, completed in 1981, is located in the center of the Upper Campus.
+Its primary mission is to support the academic programs of both the University of Hawai'i at Hilo (UH Hilo) and Hawai'i Community College (HawCC).

-Mookini Library provides access to books and periodicals in print, DVDs, videocassettes, compact disks, and microforms.
-Students can locate these resources through the library's catalog, Hawai'i Voyager.
-The library also provides access to online resources, including e-books, full-text electronic periodicals, and streaming educational videos.
+Mookini Library provides access to books and periodicals in print and online formats, DVDs, videocassettes, streaming educational videos, compact disks, and microforms.
+Students locate these resources through the library's website.
 The Hawaiian Collection houses the library's extensive Hawaiiana holdings.
-To ensure student proficiency in the use of these collections, the staff provides reference assistance in-person at the Information desk, by phone, or through email.
+To ensure student proficiency in the use of these collections, the staff provides reference assistance in-person at the Information Desk, by phone, or through email.
 The library also offers a comprehensive program of library instruction.